-Investment practices comply with the requirements of ERISA and other applicable laws and regulations.
+Investment practices comply with the requirements of the Employee Retirement Income Security Act ("ERISA") and other applicable laws and regulations.

 The following section describes the valuation methodologies used to measure the fair value of pension plan assets, including an indication of the level in the fair value hierarchy in which each type of asset is generally classified (see Note S for the definition of fair value and a description of the fair value hierarchy).